szg-sudo/design-prototypes/README.md

 # Account transfer and Manage account: interactive prototypes

-Two working prototypes from a Coalition insurance product problem: moving an account, or specific quotes and policies, from one broker to another.
+Two working prototypes from an internal insurance product problem: moving an account, or specific quotes and policies, from one broker to another.

-Shared with Coalition's permission.

 ## Open them